dell/omnia/docs/source/Upgrade/index.rst

 Upgrade Omnia control plane
 ==============================

-To upgrade the Omnia version version 1.6.1 to version 1.7 on your control plane, you can use the ``upgrade_cp.yml`` playbook in Omnia 1.7.
+To upgrade the Omnia version 1.6.1 to version 1.7 on your control plane, you can use the ``upgrade_cp.yml`` playbook in Omnia 1.7.
 This ensures that your control plane is running the latest version and includes any new features and improvements that are available.

 .. caution:: Omnia does not allow users to perform downgrade operations, which means that once they have upgraded, they cannot revert back to a previous version of Omnia.